 In Michigan, Personal Protection Insurance (PPI) is one of the required types of auto insurance that state law mandates drivers to carry.
 Three essential parts to a Michigan no-fault policy must be purchased and carried on every vehicle.
 PPI is one of the three mandatory coverages: personal injury protection (PIP) and bodily injury and property damage liability (BI/PD).

 Property protection (PPI) provides protection if you cause damage to properly parked vehicles or fixed properties such as buildings or lampposts in the state of Michigan.
 Outside Michigan, your property damage liability insurance covers your legal liability for property damage.

 Michigan’s minimum insurance limits:

 - $10,000 property damage

-In addition, property protection insurance (PPI) limits are $1 million and Personal injury protection (PIP) limits match the total BI limits per incidents that you choose.
+In addition, property protection insurance (PPI) limits are $1 million, and personal injury protection (PIP) limits match the total BI limits per incident that you choose.

-Michigan became a no-fault state in 2019, so if you get into a car accident, your own insurance policy will cover the cost of medical expenses and lost wages.
+Michigan became a no-fault state in 2019, so if you get into a car accident, your insurance policy will cover medical expenses and lost wages.